-Programming Language is a Computer Language designed to communicate with a machine, particularly a computer.
-Programming languages can be used to create programs to control the behavior of a machine.
+C is a computer programming language designed to communicate with a machine generally a computer.
+Programming languages are used to create programs that control the behaviour of a machine.

-There are several reasons why 'C is so popular'?
+There are many reasons why 'C is so popular'?
 Some of the reasons are listed below:

 When object-oriented languages became popular, C++ and Objective-C were two different extensions of C that provided object-oriented capabilities.
-Both languages were originally implemented as source-to-source compilers; source code was translated into C, and then compiled with a C compiler.
+Both languages were originally implemented as source-to-source compilers, the source code was translated into C, and then compiled with a C compiler.

 To start working with C Language we need an editor (IDE - Integrated Development Environment) in which we can write and run code, there are lots of code editors available, my recommendation is: Turbo C++ (Borland) and VS Code (Microsoft).
 In this series of tutorial, I have used VS Code editor to write programs as well as I will explain the difference between writting code in VSCode and Turbo C++.